Madelene/100-days-of-code/log.md

 value constraint without changing too much of the code.
 - property() is a built-in function that creates and returns a property object.
 - Testing in python/shell
+- Got something to work as expected.
+Great success! :)

 **Thoughts:**
 - In this day and age, it is smart to think about these things!